 For kin families, carers and children/young people with a calendar of events including:

-- Coffee morning – usually on Wednesday 10am – 12pm term time but check our event calendar on our website.
+- Coffee morning – usually on Wednesday 10am – 12pm term time but check

 - How can I access this service?